R-Rohith/SINP-G4CMP/README.md

 - make the code: ``` cmake .. && cmake --build . -j6 ```
 - After it is built, for **GUI mode** run the executable directly ```./g4cmpPhononCaustics```
 - Additionally you may use the macro file to run in **batch mode** ```./g4cmpPhononCaustics ./Caustic.mac```

+-- a test line to understand how Git merge works .
+Owner teslabsinp.